mmayla/spendesk-3d-workshop/README.md

-# 🎯 3D Scene Building Workshop
+# 🎯 Spendesk 3D Scene Building Workshop

 A Three.js workshop platform for building 3D scenes using TypeScript and primitive shapes.